Synthian/IsaacCadaver/README.md

 *Defeat Hush and Delirium as Tainted Cadaver*
 Active; 8 second cooldown.
 Fire 6 large breath tears over 1 second.
 These tears pierce, apply poison and fear, and deal Isaac's tear damage.
 When used as Tainted Cadaver, respawns all allied critters at Tainted Cadaver's location.

+If Isaac has Car Battery, Halitosis fires 12 tears over 2 seconds.

 ### Morgue Key [Secret Room]
 *Defeat Isaac, ???, Satan, The Lamb, and Mega Satan as Tainted Cadaver*